chialab/dna/README.md

 ### Customized built-in elements

 DNA simplifies and promotes the usage of customized built-in elements.
-Customized built-in elements inherit methods and properties from standard HTML, preserving usability and accessibility features / [more ➪](./docs/get-started.md#Extending-native-elements)
+Customized built-in elements inherit methods and properties from standard HTML, preserving usability and accessibility features.

 ### Properties, states and attributes

 DNA provides `@property` and `@state` decorators to add reactivity to component's class fields.
 Every change is reflected to the component's template.
-Properties and states can be watched, synced with attributes and dispatch changes as events / [more ➪](./docs/properties.md)
+Properties and states can be watched, synced with attributes and dispatch changes as events.

 ### Listeners and async events

 DNA uses event delegation to listen events from component's elements or slotted contents.
 It also provides a `@listen` decorator to simplify the event delegation process.
-Events can be async and can be dispatched from the component's class / [more ➪](./docs/events.md)
+Events can be async and can be dispatched from the component's class.

 ### Slots

-DNA does not use ShadowDOM to render slotted children, but a custom implementation named **Quantum**.
+DNA does not use ShadowDOM to render slotted children, but a custom implementation named [**Quantum**](https://chialab.github.io/quantum/).
 This simplifies the usage of custom elements inside forms and provides a more flexible management of slotted contents.
 In fact, you can iterate, wrap, map or alter slotted elements.
-And differently from ShadowDOM, it also works for builtin elements, so you can use `<slot>` even inside buttons / [more ➪](./docs/templates.md#slotted-children)
+And differently from ShadowDOM, it also works for builtin elements, so you can use `<slot>` even inside buttons.

 ## Get the library